Type and hit ENTER

 Train station: Totnes

-To my mind, crossing any border should be a significant event, especially one as important as the border between Devon and Cornwall.
-Travel across the Tamar Road Bridge by car and you miss the experience completely.
-Travel across Brunel’s Royal Albert Bridge by train and you become part of history.
-Walk across and you get the opportunity to properly explore these amazing feats of engineering.
+Crossing any border is a significant event, especially when it’s the border between Devon and Cornwall.
+Cross the Tamar Road Bridge by car and you miss the experience completely.
+Cross Brunel’s Royal Albert Bridge by train and you become part of history.
+Walk across and you get the opportunity to properly explore.

 Train station: Saltash